Jonatan Matajonmatum.com

 • Dimensionality: more dimensions = more storage and compute.
 1536 (OpenAI) vs 384 (MiniLM) makes a difference at scale

-• Hybrid filtering: combining vector search with metadata filters (date, category, user)
+• Metadata filtering: combining vector search with filters (date, category, user) — pre-filtering reduces the search space but may miss relevant results; post-filtering is more precise but slower

 • Updates: some indexes are expensive to update — consider batch strategies